Align Your Spine-Part 2

 More Resources & Exercises

 My cousin did some further stretches to my spine, but these are the main exercises that he had me do.
-He also had me look up the Postural Restoration Institute website, so that I could see other suggestions for movements and positions that would help 'balance' my body, so that I wasn't constantly over-using the right side.
-This PRI Position Poster was a very helpful tool for me:
+He also had me look up the Postural Restoration Institute website, so that I could see other suggestions for movements and positions that would help ‘balance’ my body, so that I wasn’t constantly over-using the right side.

+I found the sleeping position, and sitting with your left hip pulled back to be very helpful, as well as consciously switching my weight to my left leg whenever I remembered to do so.
 He also shared with me that you can bite down on a wooden popsicle stick on your back left molars to get a similar effect on the neck muscles.
-I have done this a few times when I've had a stiff neck.
-Once I woke with a stiff neck, and had done this...a couple of hours later, I was just walking through the house and I suddenly felt my neck spontaneously pop back into place.
+I have done this a few times when I’ve had a stiff neck.
+Once I woke with a stiff neck, and had done this…a couple of hours later, I was just walking through the house and I suddenly felt my neck spontaneously pop back into place.
 The muscles did their job gently, but persistently, and it fixed my stiff neck!

 In addition to using these PRI exercises, I've also found that T-Tapp exercises have been great to strengthen my back and improve my posture and alignment.
 I think that they are great complements to one another, covering both prevention and restoration of back issues caused by posture and muscle tension.